Fotic/NBA-Players-Salary-Prediction/README.md

-# NBA Players Salaries Predicrion in Python 🐍
+# NBA Players Salaries Prediction in Python 🐍

 ## ❓ About